Genesee & Wyoming: Continued expansion

 In November 1997, Genesee & Wyoming purchased the South Australian freight operations of Australian National and rebranded the operation Australian Southern Railroad.

 In October 2000, Australian Railroad Group, a 50/50 joint venture between Genesee & Wyoming and Wesfarmers, were the successful bidder for the Westrail freight business in Western Australia.
 As part of the joint venture agreement, ownership of Australian Southern Railroad passed to Australian Railroad Group.

 In July 2003, the Carolina Coastal Railway, operated by G&W subsidiary Rail Link, Inc., was sold to Main Line Rail Management, Inc.

-On May 26, 2005, G&W announced that it has agreed to purchase the railroad operations of Rail Management Corporation (RMC).
+On May 26, 2005, G&W announced that it agreed to purchase the railroad operations of Rail Management Corporation (RMC).
 G&W paid US$243 million in cash and assume $1.7 million in company debt to gain control of 14 short line railroads from RMC across the southeastern United States, as of June 1, 2005.

 As of the close of 2005, Genesee & Wyoming had 2,330 employees in North America.
 That year, Hurricane Stan wiped out several miles of Genesee & Wyoming track in Mexico.
 In 2006, the Mexican government agreed to pay 75 percent of the rebuilding costs, or $15 million, to reconstruct the track.

 In June 2006, the Australian Railroad Group joint venture was broken up with the Western Australian above rail operation sold to QR National and the below rail infrastructure to Babcock & Brown in a US$974 million (A$1.55 billion) deal.
 At the same time Wesfarmers sold its 50% share in the South Australian operation back to Genesee & Wyoming Inc for $15 million (A$22 million).
 The operation was rebranded Genesee & Wyoming Australia.

 Also in 2006, Genesee & Wyoming elected to write off most of the value of its Bolivian operation, on fears that the Bolivian government would soon nationalize privately held railroads there.
 Genesee & Wyoming remains an investor in Empresa Ferroviaria Oriental, S.A.